top of page

 Gas Tanks & Batteries

-1. Doors, fenders, trunks, roof, may be skinned, but must remain stock, full, and intact.
+1. Doors, fenders, trunks, roof, may be aluminum, but must remain stock, full, and intact.
 The main core of the body must remain intact between all strut towers for strength.

 2. All glass must be removed 100%.
 All mirrors, upholstery, insulation inside & under the hood, carpet, tail lights & headlights, all loose trim on the exterior of the body, trailer hitches, and aftermarket add-ons must be removed from the car.
 Any material burnable in the driver’s cockpit area must be removed.
 The original hood & trunk latches must be removed and replaced with a quick release hood pin system.
 Any car with a hatchback can weld or bolt your hatchback solid.
 All holes in the floorboard, front and rear firewall must be covered securely with sheet metal.
 Both front & rear bumpers must be strapped or chained to the frame, to prevent dragging.
 When you remove the vinyl covering on your dashboard, you may cover up the “ugly stuff” with a piece of aluminum or sheet metal.
 Make sure all loose glass or material inside of the body panels are vacuumed out completely.
 All loose rust flakes or trim must be removed from your cars.
 Use a sledgehammer on your bumpers to knock off all of the loose material on the bottom side of your car.